amit2011/PyBuses/README.md

 The base idea is to get a realtime list of all the buses coming to a stop, with the time remaining until arrival.
 Additionally, PyBuses can:

-* Manage Stops (save, search, list)
+* Manage Stops (save, search, list, delete)
-* Manage Stops saved by the users, including collections of stops
 * Show the available bus lines and routes
+* Search stops near a given location
 * Usage of Google Maps & Google StreetView to get real map & screenshots of the stops (based on location)

 Please, notice that along all the documentation and code, transport vehicles are threated as "Bus",